 The pedestrian streets, the people and life, music and artists in squares and walkways.
 The fresh air and the greenish-gray mountain ranges in the distance surround the city in all cardinal directions.

-Even if you want to stay in the capital for your holiday, there are a plethora of incredible day tours to make from San Jose as well.
+Even if you want to stay in the capital city of Costa Rica for the majority of your holiday, there are a plethora of incredible day tours to make from San Jose as well.

 Just outside of San Jose, you also find the before-mentioned Alajuela, which is both the name of the province and a small city.